 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly identifies the platform (Microsoft Teams), the integration mechanism (MCP), and specific use cases (progress updates, approvals, reading responses).
-It includes an explicit 'Use when' clause with natural trigger terms and is highly distinctive in its niche.
+This is a strong skill description that clearly identifies the platform (Microsoft Teams), the integration mechanism (MCP), and specific use cases (posting updates, requesting approvals, reading responses).
+It includes an explicit 'Use when' clause with natural trigger terms and is distinctive enough to avoid conflicts with other communication or notification skills.

 | Dimension | Reasoning | Score |